realm/realm-js/example-wasm/README.md

 This should automatically open your default browser; but if not, open [http://localhost:3000](http://localhost:3000).

 The page will reload if you make edits to the code.
-(Changes made to code in dependencies such as `realm` or `@realm/react` requires a rebuild.)
+(Changes made to code in dependencies such as `realm` or `@realm/react` will require a rebuild.)

 ### Troubleshooting